bparanj/crystal/iac/docs/ansible/tasks.md

 Why do we need the route table?

-- Associate the route table to the rails public subnet
+- Using boto3, associate the route table to the rails public subnet

-- Create Rails security group:
+- Using boto3, create Rails security group:

 resource "aws_security_group" "rails_sg" {
   name        = var.security_group_name